SSoelvsten/bdd-benchmark/README.md

 hamiltonian constraints are added and finally the size of the set of Knight's Tours is obtained.

-You may choose to include the hamiltonian constraint inside of the transition relation.
-This seems to result in slower running times, but slightly smaller ZDDs.

-You may provide an option `-o` of the form `{STRAT}_{TYPE}`

-- `{STRAT}`: Whether to use the `SPLIT` approach, where transitions and hamiltonian are handled separately.
-Alternatively, one may use the `COMBINED` approach.

-- `{TYPE}`: Whether to count the `OPEN` paths, i.e. all hamiltonian paths, or only the `CLOSED` ones, i.e. the hamiltonian cycles.
+You may provide an option `-o` to choose the type of tours of interest: `OPEN` tours, i.e. a hamiltonian path, or only `CLOSED` ones, i.e. a hamiltonian cycle.

-`OPEN` and `CLOSED` are shortcuts for using `SPLIT`.

 **Statistics:**